sourcegraph/codenotify/README.md

           ref: ${{ github.event.pull_request.head.sha }}
       - uses: sourcegraph/codenotify@v0.4
         env:
-          # secrets.GITHUB_TOKEN is available by default, but it won't allow CODENOTIFY to mention GitHub teams.
+          # secrets.GITHUB_TOKEN is available by default, but it won't allow CODEPROS to mention GitHub teams.
-          # If you want CODENOTIFY to be able to mention teams, then you need to create a personal access token
+          # If you want CODEPROS to be able to mention teams, then you need to create a personal access token
           # (https://github.com/settings/tokens) with scopes: repo, read:org.
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-## CODENOTIFY files
+## CODEPROS files

-CODENOTIFY files contain rules that define who gets notified when files change.
+CODEPROS files contain rules that define who gets notified when files change.

 Here is an example: